jeroenterheerdt/ring-hassio/README.md

 ## Installation
 1. Add this repository to your Hass.io instance
 2. Install the "Ring Hassio" add-on.
-3. Configure your Ring username and password (see configuration below)
+3. Configure your Ring username, password and port (see configuration below)
 4. Start the "Ring Hassio" add-on
+5. Open port 3000 on your router (or whatever port you configured in the config)
-5. Open the stream at http://hassio.local:3000/output/stream.m3u8.
+6. Open the stream at http://hassio.local:YOUR_PORT/public/stream.m3u8.
 We recommend using VLC or equivalent.

 ## Configuration